raspberrypilearning/comic-character/en/step_7.md

 --- task ---

-Use the `.checked` property of the variable storing the checkbox HTML element.
+Set the value of the `.checked` property of the checkbox to the value held in the variable `isLightmode`.

-Store the variable `isLightmode` which is the check that the user's preference is set to "true".

 --- code ---
 ---